Do you love the taste of smoked fall-off-the-bone ribs? Now you can make these Smoky Ribs with Spicy Rum BBQ Sauce at home and be merry.

-The good thing is that you can be confident that this Tender Smoky Ribs with Spicy Rum BBQ Sauce recipe has been very extensively tested and much enjoyed in this home.
-It’s one of the meat recipes that I am proudest of.
-You’ll see why.
+The good thing about the wait is that you can be confident that this Tender Smoky Ribs with Spicy Rum BBQ Sauce recipe has been very extensively tested and much enjoyed in this home.
+It's one of the meat recipes that I am proudest of.
+You'll see why.

-And in a jump to a totally unrelated topic: The idea for this Smoky Ribs with Spicy Rum BBQ Sauce first came to me when I attended a cooking demo by the PuntaCana Golf and Club executive chef.
+The idea for this Smoky Ribs with Spicy Rum BBQ Sauce first came to me when I attended a cooking demo by Santiago Salamanca, the PuntaCana Golf and Club executive chef.
 He taught us a few tricks to make fall-off-the-bone ribs.
 I made a mental note and tried to replicate it at home.

 The sauce was my own idea: It's rich, deep, and the subtle taste of local rum finishes it beautifully.

-It took me two years to finally polish the recipe and take pictures, but you’ll see it was worth it.
-The meat is impossibly tender, gently sweet, lovely smokey and with a kick of spiciness that makes it unforgettable.
+It took me two years to finally polish the recipe and take pictures, but you'll see it was worth it.
+The meat is impossibly tender, gently sweet, perfectly smokey, and with a kick of spiciness that makes it unforgettable.

 And my family enthusiastically approves.